arthurlli/Update-TAPE5-by-MIPAS-O3/README.md

 # Update-TAPE5-by-MIPAS-O3
-A program to update ozone concnetrations in the user defined atmosphere of TAPE5 (configuration file of LBLRTM) with MIPAS O3 data.
+A program to update ozone concnetrations in the user defined atmosphere of TAPE5 (configuration file of LBLRTM) with MIPAS O3 data over nearest observations of Tokyo.

 # Use case
-If you are working on satellite retrieval and would like to use Line-By-Line Radiative Transfer Model (LBLRTM) as forward model, this code may help you to update O3 concentrations in user defined atmosphere using MIPAS O3 data product (López-Puertas et al., 2023).
+If you are working on satellite retrieval and would like to use [Line-By-Line Radiative Transfer Model (LBLRTM)](https://github.com/AER-RC/LBLRTM) as forward model, this code may help you to update O3 concentrations in user defined atmosphere using MIPAS O3 data product ([López-Puertas et al., 2023](https://doi.org/10.5194/amt-16-5609-2023)).

 # Before running main.py
 Please download the MIPAS O3 data product beforehand and store it to "./data/" folder.<br>